Introduction to midPoint Query Language

 )

-2 @type - required, special filter property which specified type of objects which should be considered in evaluation of filter.
-In this case we are interested in users.
+2 @type (required) is a special filter property which specifies the type of objects that should be considered when evaluating the filter.
+In this case, we are interested in users.

-3 @path - required, special filter property which specifies which Object reference should be used in filter, in this case we are interested in directly assigned roles (assignment/targetRef)
+3 @path (required) is a special filter property which specifies which object reference should be used in the filter.
+In this case, we are interested in directly assigned roles (assignment/targetRef).

-4 Filter which referencing object must match, in this case the name of referencing object must be Administrator.
+4 The filter which the referencing object must match.
+In this case, the name of the referencing object must be Administrator.

 ownedBy Filter

-ownedBy filter allows for matching indexed containers based on properties of their parent (owning object or container).
+With ownedBy filters, you can match indexed containers based on the properties of their parent, i.e. the owning object or container.

-The syntax is similar to referencedBy. ownedBy filter can only be applied on self path (.).
+The syntax of this filter is similar to that of the referencedBy filter.
+You can only apply ownedBy filters to the current object path (.).
 The properties of ownedBy filter are:

-(Optional) Filter, to which parent needs to conform, filter is explicit element in XML/YAML/JSON.
-In midPoint query any filter which is not special property of ownedBy is automatically nested in filter.
+• filter: Specifies a filter to which the parent needs to conform.
+The filter is an explicit element in XML/YAML/JSON.
+In midPoint queries, any filter that is not a special property of ownedBy is automatically treated as a nested filter.

 . ownedBy ( @type = AbstractRoleType and @path = inducement)